replicate/cog/docs/wsl2/wsl2.md

 Running cog on Windows is now possible thanks to WSL 2.
 Follow this guide to enable WSL 2 and GPU passthrough on Windows 11.

-Windows 10 is not officially supported, as you need to be on an insider build in order to use GPU passthrough.
+**Windows 10 is not officially supported, as you need to be on an insider build in order to use GPU passthrough.**

+## 0. Prerequisites

+Before beginning installation, make sure you have:

+- Windows 11.
+- NVIDIA GPU.
+  - RTX 2000/3000 series
+  - Kesler/Tesla/Volta/Ampere series
+  - Other configurations are not guaranteed to work.

 ## 1. Install the GPU driver